 There’s two ways which will hugely reduce your fuel expenses, and that’s to slow down.
 One relates to your speed that you drive at, and the other relates to how quickly you move from place to place.
 I’ll explain a bit further.

 Dropping your speed from 100km/h to 90km/h will reduce your fuel consumption considerably.
 Every vehicle I’ve ever owned has made a substantial reduction, and for our current Isuzu Dmax I can see the automatic transmission temperature and engine temperature drop considerably, which is another benefit.
+We had to fit an aftermarket automatic transmission cooler to aid this in the first place, but slowing down has helped a huge amount too.

 If you can save 2L/100km on a lap of Australia by dropping 10km/h, its about $1500 saved.